kaueltzen/pycoordinationnet/README.md

 >>> features[0]['distances']
 [('Er', 'O', 2.341961770123179), ('Er', 'O', 2.341961770123178), ('Er', 'O', 2.4321915059077597), ('Er', 'O', 2.341961770123179), ('Er', 'O', 2.43219150590776), ('Er', 'O', 2.3419617701231785), ('Er', 'O', 2.43219150590776), ('Er', 'O', 2.43219150590776)]
 ```
 We see that since we have a *C:8* coordination environment that there are 8 nearest neighbors.
+The first two elements of each tuple denote the atom types from which the distance is measured.
+The distance is the third entry of each tuple.

 The *ce_distance* item contains the distances to neighboring coordination environments, always measured from the center atoms.
 ```python
 [('Er', 'Er', 3.781941127654686), ('Er', 'Er', 3.781941127654686), ('Er', 'Er', 3.781941127654686), ('Er', 'Er', 3.781941127654686), ('Er', 'Ga', 3.781941127654686), ('Er', 'Ga', 3.781941127654686), ('Er', 'Ga', 3.781941127654686), ('Er', 'Ga', 3.087942), ('Er', 'Ga', 3.452424111288328), ('Er', 'Ga', 3.452424111288328), ('Er', 'Ga', 3.087942), ('Er', 'Ga', 3.781941127654686), ('Er', 'Ga', 3.452424111288328), ('Er', 'Ga', 3.452424111288328)]
 ```
+The first two entries of each tuple contain the elements of the center atoms.
+The third entry is the distance between center atoms.

 Similarly, the *ce_angles* item contains the angle between neighboring coordination environments.
 ```python
 [['edge', ('Er', 'O', 'Er', 104.76176533545028), ('Er', 'O', 'Er', 104.76176533545029)], ['edge', ('Er', 'O', 'Er', 104.76176533545029), ('Er', 'O', 'Er', 104.76176533545028)], ['edge', ('Er', 'O', 'Er', 104.76176533545026), ('Er', 'O', 'Er', 104.76176533545035)], ['edge', ('Er', 'O', 'Er', 104.76176533545026), ('Er', 'O', 'Er', 104.76176533545028)], ['corner', ('Er', 'O', 'Ga', 122.8127776876257)], ['corner', ('Er', 'O', 'Ga', 122.81277768762573)], ['corner', ('Er', 'O', 'Ga', 122.81277768762573)], ['edge', ('Er', 'O', 'Ga', 93.78531247833918), ('Er', 'O', 'Ga', 93.78531247833915)], ['edge', ('Er', 'O', 'Ga', 104.54130312850349), ('Er', 'O', 'Ga', 101.4103174150423)], ['edge', ('Er', 'O', 'Ga', 104.54130312850347), ('Er', 'O', 'Ga', 101.41031741504229)], ['edge', ('Er', 'O', 'Ga', 93.78531247833916), ('Er', 'O', 'Ga', 93.78531247833918)], ['corner', ('Er', 'O', 'Ga', 122.81277768762573)], ['edge', ('Er', 'O', 'Ga', 104.54130312850349), ('Er', 'O', 'Ga', 101.41031741504227)], ['edge', ('Er', 'O', 'Ga', 104.54130312850346), ('Er', 'O', 'Ga', 101.41031741504229)]]
 ```
+Each tuple contains the three atom types along which the angle is measured.
+The second entry is the type of the ligand, while the first and the third are the center atoms of the coordination environments.
+The fourth entry is the angle at the ligand.

 Note that distances and angles are computed for all neighbors by considering symmetries stemming from the periodic boundary conditions.

 ## References